Bua loi: Japan

+Malaysia

+Badak Berendam is a Malay dessert made of glutinous rice balls filled with palm sugar and shredded coconut served in a creamy sweet coconut sauce.
+In Negeri Sembilan, this dessert is called Sopang.
+The name Badak Berendam means "Soaked rhinoceros".

 Myanmar

 The traditional Burmese sweet snack known as mont lone yay paw, or round snack on the water, is made from a mixture of glutinous rice flour, rice flour, water, and salt.
 Smooth balls made from the mixture filling with palm jaggery or palm sugar.
 The rice balls used in this dish get their name from their tendency to float to the top of the boiling water or coconut milk in which they are cooked once they are finished.
 The rice dumplings are typically served on a banana leaf while still warm and often sprinkled with desiccated or shredded coconut.
 The traditional time to make Mont Lone Yay Paw is during festive occasions like Myanmar New Year (also known as Thingyan or Water Festival), when groups of friends, neighbors, and family members come together to roll batch of rice balls and cook them in a large pot of boiling water over an open fire.